PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Steps.md

 -   **CHOOSE** (*Select Parameter*) --- Creates a menu of exclusive options, one of which must be chosen by the user (by flagging one of the radio buttons).
-This Choose menu will ***not*** be displayed if the procedure is run by Direct Activation from a form.
+This Choose menu will ***not*** be displayed if the procedure is run as an Action from a form.
--   **CHOOSEF** (*Select Parameter*) --- Same as CHOOSE, except that the menu ***will*** be displayed when the procedure is run by Direct Activation.
+-   **CHOOSEF** (*Select Parameter*) --- Same as CHOOSE, except that the menu ***will*** be displayed when the procedure is run as an Action
 -   **CONTINUE** (*Continue*) --- Opens a pop-up menu of two exclusive options, one of which must be chosen by the user.
 The procedure will continue if the **OK**option is chosen; it will halt if the **Cancel**option is selected.
-This pop-up menu will ***not*** be displayed if the procedure is run by Direct Activation from a form.
+This pop-up menu will ***not*** be displayed if the procedure is run as an Action from a form.
--   **CONTINUEF** (*Continue*) --- Same as CONTINUE, except that the menu ***will*** be displayed when the procedure is run by Direct Activation.
+-   **CONTINUEF** (*Continue*) --- Same as CONTINUE, except that the menu ***will*** be displayed when the procedure is run as an Action.
 -   **END** (*End of Procedure*) --- Ends execution of the procedure;
     generally used in conjunction with the GOTO command.
 -   **GOTO** (*Jump to Step*) --- Causes a jump to a designated